 Trial, n.
 A formal inquiry designed to prove and put upon record the blameless characters of judges, lawyers and jurors.

-* See Also: If you have a suggestion for a criminal justice or law page here at KGOV that we should link to here, please suggest it.
-For now, someone has suggested this from 2001: kgov.com/about-lawyers.
+- And if you have a suggestion for a criminal justice or law page here at KGOV that we should link to, please suggest it.

 Quiz Question: Which verse in the Epistle to the Hebrews explains this news report?
 Particularly, when after Argentina's former military dictator, Jorge Rafael Videla, was arrested, an Argentine newspaper greeted the news with the headline: "God Exists!"
 Videla had been granted amnesty, but the nation's high court eventually ruled that the pardon did not cover the kidnapping of children from the military junta's political opponents (to give them as rewards to its military officers).
 Videla was arrested in 1998 on orders from the judge investigating the junta's practice of kidnapping "children of the disappeared".